 I am strong.
-I am living in the light.
 Life is good.
 I am grateful.
 I am filled with joy.
 I am blessed.
-And I am embracing every passing moment of life that omits sadness, fear, and trauma.
-With that said, my prayer time has turned to those who are “in it”.
-This proverbial phrase refers to the trenches of life that are ugly and difficult.
+And I am embracing these moments, because life can be uncertain, unpredictable, un-easy.
+My prayer time has turned to those who are “in it”.
+This short power packed phrase refers to the trenches of life that are ugly and difficult.
 Those days which are filled with angst, suffering, trials and hardships.
 We all have them.
 For I have been brought to my knees on many occasions in my life circumstances and found myself flat on my face in darkness… I have been “there”.
 But for this moment, I stand tall and use my strength to serve others in both deeds and prayers.
 It’s that circle and cycle of life and love for the ones we desperately care about as each takes their turn in the valley, and the other triumphs on the mountaintop.

 It’s just how it goes.